Mura Masa: Music career

-Someday Somewhere: 2015–2016
+2015–2016: Someday Somewhere

 Crossan signed to his own label Anchor Point Records in 2015, in partnership with Polydor Records and Interscope Records who distribute in the UK and in North America respectively.
 As well as Mura Masa records, the label has released music by Dublin artist Bonzai and post-music duo Jadu Heart.

 In April 2015, he released his debut EP Someday Somewhere, with lead track "Firefly" being chosen for the In New Music We Trust playlist at BBC Radio 1.
-Released via Anchor Point, the EP featured UK vocalists Nao, Denai Moore and Jay Prince.
-The track "Lovesick" from the EP reached number 1 on the Spotify viral charts in the UK and USA.
-On 27 April 2015 he broadcast a 60-minute mix on the BBC Radio 1 show Diplo and Friends Alex was long-listed for the 'BBC Sound of...
-2016' in December 2015, and placed 5th overall in the shortlist in January 2016.
+Released via Anchor Point, the EP featured UK vocalists Nao, Denai Moore, and Jay Prince.
+The track "Lovesick" from the EP reached number 1 on the Spotify Viral charts in the UK and US.
+On 27 April 2015, he broadcast a 60-minute mix on the BBC Radio 1 show Diplo and Friends.
+Crossan was long-listed for the BBC Sound of...
+2016 in December 2015, and placed 5th overall in the shortlist in January 2016.

 On 15 March 2016, he unveiled the second single "What If I Go?" from his upcoming album.
-On 30 September 2016, he released his collaborative single titled "Love$ick" featuring American rapper ASAP Rocky via Anchor Point and Downtown/Interscope Records.
+On 30 September 2016, he released his collaborative single titled "Lovesick" featuring American rapper ASAP Rocky via Anchor Point and Downtown Records and Interscope Records.
 The song is a newer version of Masa's 2015 single "Lovesick Fuck".
 Crossan said he arranged a meeting to discuss the collaboration with Rocky when he happened to be in London for several days.
-An official music video for the song was published on 3 November 2016 by Mura Masa's VEVO channel on YouTube.
+An official music video for the song was published on 3 November 2016 by Mura Masa's YouTube channel.